 As the father and the other two sons listened to the pastor’s prayer, they were surprised by the bluntness of it.
 What they didn’t know was that the pastor was about to get even more blunt.
 He continued praying, saying, “And now, Father, wilt thou send another snake to bite the older son, another to bite the younger son, and another BIG ONE to bite this father.
 For we have all been doing everything we know for some time now to restore them to the fellowship of the church, but it’s been to no avail.
 It seems, therefore, that all of our combined efforts could not do what this snake has done.
 We thus conclude that the only thing left that will do this family any good is rattlesnakes.
 So, Lord, send us bigger and better rattlesnakes!
 In the name of Jesus I pray.
 Amen.”

 Tell me, are you at a loss as to how to pray for a wayward Christian?
 Is there someone close to you who is legitimately saved but just as legitimately backslidden?
-If you have such a person in mind, do you love them enough to pray for God to send some “rattlesnake” to afflict them?
-We’re talking about the final card in the deck here, a “last straw” request.
-It’s surely tough love taken to a sizable degree, but in extreme cases it’s necessary, because sometimes only a “rattlesnake” can get the person’s attention and bring them back to God.
+If you have such a person in your life, do you love them enough to pray for God to send some “rattlesnake” to afflict them?
+Obviously, we’re talking about the final card in the deck here, a “last straw” request, tough love administered to a sizable degree.
+Nevertheless, such chastisement is necessary in extreme cases.
+You see, as unsettling as it is for us to contemplate, sometimes it takes a “rattlesnake” to get a person’s attention and bring them back to God